Skip to main content

 Can I upgrade my existing AC compressor for better energy efficiency?

 In some cases, it may be possible to upgrade your existing AC compressor to a more energy-efficient model.
-However, it is best to consult with a professional to determine if this is feasible for your system.
+It is best to consult with a professional to determine whether a higher-efficiency option fits your system.

 What are the signs that my AC compressor needs to be replaced?